GaLzZy/runelite-item-dropper-sheets/README.md

    }
    ```

-The plugin sends a POST request with that payload for every matching drop and also announces the drop in chat for quick verification.
+The plugin also announces matching drops in chat for quick verification.